-The CHFC closes on average 100 loans a year for Native American mortgages and down payment or closing cost assistance.
-Additionally we leverage an average of 84 loans per year with our private lending partners.
-CHFC manages a loan portfolio of over \$20,000,000 with an average quarterly delinquency rate of 10.81%.
-This compares to the national average quarterly combined delinquency rate of 11.43%, a full 62 basis points higher than the CHFC rate.
+The CHFC closes on average 100 loans a year for Native American mortgages and down payment assistance.
+Additionally we leverage an average of 85 loans per year with our private lending partners.
+CHFC manages a loan portfolio of over \$23,000,000.

 The Home Finance Program is designed to function as a revolving loan fund.
 Funds are loaned out to the Native American participant and paid back in the form of principal and interest payments.
 The funds are then loaned back out to other Native American participants.
 There is a multiplier effect at work within the Program - the more loans made, the more principal and interest is repaid and those funds are then used to provide even more loans.
-This truly creates a self-sustaining service that sets the Choctaw Nation Housing Authority and its program participants on the path to self-sufficiency.
+This truly creates a self-sustaining service that sets the HACNO and its program participants on the path to self-sufficiency.

 As a HUD-approved counseling agency, the CHFC also offers homeowner counseling services.
 Prior to extending a loan, each borrower is required to complete a homebuyer counseling session that provides education and information about the responsibilities and commitments required to be a successful homeowner.
 These sessions cover understanding, establishing, and maintaining good credit; personal financial planning and budgeting; and counseling to assist tribal members in becoming mortgage-ready.
 It prepares them for the reality of homeownership as to the necessities of paying for a mortgage, insurance, taxes and maintenance expenses.
 CHFC also provides post-loan counseling, include ongoing individual counseling as needed to develop the skills necessary to become a successful homeowner.
 The counseling and education that the Home Finance Program services provide help its Native American beneficiaries become more knowledgeable, less likely to become victims of predatory lending practices, and more likely to successfully manage their personal finances to become responsible homeowners.
+These services are a critical tactic in our strategy to break the cycle of poverty for our member families.
+They empower the members to understand their home as an asset they have invested in that not only creates wealth that can be transferred from one generation to another, it is an asset that they can use throughout their life as a financial tool that helps them achieve other goals like higher education, entrepreneurial investments, large purchases such as vehicles, and debt consolidation and management, thereby preserving wealth they've accumulated through their earnings.
 We serve an average of 400 individuals per year through our counseling services.